ray155093/azure-docs.zh-tw/articles/vs-azure-tools-setting-up-named-authentication-credentials.md

 <properties
-   pageTitle="設定具名的驗證認證 | Microsoft Azure"
-   description="了解如何提供 Visual Studio 可用來向 Azure 驗證要求的認證，以便將應用程式從 Visual Studio 發佈至 Azure，或用來監視現有的雲端服務。" services="visual-studio-online"
-   documentationCenter="na"
-   authors="TomArcher"
+   pageTitle="Setting Up Named Authentication Credentials | Microsoft Azure" description="Learn how to to provide credentials that Visual Studio can use to authenticate requests to Azure to publish an application to Azure from Visual Studio or to monitor an existing cloud service.. " services="visual-studio-online" documentationCenter="na" authors="TomArcher"